 If IEP writing is a task you dread or that consumes your hours after work and on the weekends, then the IEP Success Kit is for you!
-The goal of the IEP Success Kit is to help you write even stronger IEP present levels and goals while saving time.
+The goal of the IEP Success Kit is to help you write even stronger IEP present levels (PLOPs or PLAAFPs) and goals while saving time.

 This bundle is for students working at a mid- to late-elementary level, grades 2 through 5.
 It includes:

 - Comprehensive student assessments in reading, writing, and mathematics

 - A detailed teacher’s guide with additional academic assessments, scoring guides, and IEP friendly score reporting language

 - An editable set of present levels templates for reading, writing, and mathematics

 - An IEP goal bank with present levels examples, Common Core aligned goals for Kindergarten through fifth grade, and tips on how to modify the goals to make them work for your students.

 Each component of the kit has been tailor designed to create a seamless IEP writing experience.
 The student assessments flow to the present levels and the present levels to the goals to save you, and your students, time.
 There are assessments, goals, and present levels language in this kit for students who are just learning letters and numbers and ones for students who can read at a first grade level and solve addition and subtraction problems on their own.
 You pick and choose the assessments, the goals, and the type of templates that work for you and for your student!

 Note that this is a bundle with Version 1 and Version 2 of the Mid- to Late- Elementary kit.
 Versions 1 and 2 have the same exact assessments but with different content (like words, problems, stories, etc.,) so that you can use one for annual IEPs and informal assessments and the other for progress reporting and interim assessments—or just so not all students are seeing the same exact problems!